THE RACE IS ON

 Whilst there is ambition from some, the pace is slow, engagement is poor, there is a lack of urgency, and resistance due to the additional costs involved.
 The current market boom that COVID has arguably precipitated, has probably not helped the cause – people are too busy selling/building yachts!

-Furthermore, some of the ZEY solutions are not yet proven, and alternative fuels are not available at scale.
-However, progress is coming at a pace that could make ZEY a possibility by the next available build slots (mid-decade).
+Furthermore, some of the solutions are not yet proven, and alternative fuels are not available at scale.
+However, progress is coming at a pace that could make such solutions possible by the next available build slots (mid-decade).

-In the meantime, there is still much that can be done with current technologies, alternative fuels and operational changes, that could make a difference.
+In the meantime, there is still much that can be done with current technologies, alternative fuels and operational changes, that can make a difference.

 Where We Are